Metallic Epoxy Flooring Vancouver, BC

 Popular metallic epoxy designs and finishes in Vancouver

-Metallic epoxy is a custom finish.
-The best look depends on your lighting, layout, and how bold you want the movement.
-These are the directions Vancouver clients ask for most often.
+Metallic epoxy is a custom decorative finish.
+The best look depends on your lighting, layout, traffic, and how bold you want the movement.
+These are the finish directions clients ask for most often.

 Black and white marble